dylanlrrb/Please-Contain-Yourself/README.md

 # Please-Contain-Yourself.
 ---

-**If you have any suggestions for improvements to this guide, find mistakes, or even just notice a spelling/ grammar error, please feel free to submit a pull request!**
+**If you have any suggestions for improvements to this guide, find mistakes, or even just notice a spelling or grammar error, please feel free to submit a pull request!**

 ![dokerlogo](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/0/docker.png?raw=true)